gabrielflorit/script-8.github.io/README.md

 ## TODO
 - start writing the game. additional features will be revealed

+- set the iframe canvas size directly, don't wait for js, otherwise the size blinks

 - load from gist in url
   - parse the query string, and fetch the gist